sirkapil/contact/note.md

 + I'm very sensitive and caring kind of personality.
 You can expect random calls 📞 just to know if you're fine.
 + I'm humble and down to earth fellow. ☺
 + I'm stubborn but i can be convinced easily with sweet hugs🤗😍
 + I'm frank in expressing my feelings.
-I don't hide emotions and I can tell you exactly what is brewing inside me.
+I don't hide emotions and I can tell you exactly what is brewing inside me.😅
 + I forgive soon and forget very soon ☺
 + I look innocent but I have a devil mind. 😈
 + If I see your bra strips outside of your dress, I will text you saying that instead of telling you in public, but in private, sorry I can't help you out ;) 🙆
 + I'm not a photogenic.
 So, we can take pics for memories 📸 instead of taking pics to post it on instagram or facebook.
 + I know a few native languages, brij bhasa, haryanvi and punjabi(little bit).
 So, Sometimes, you can get bouncer of few desi words. 😇
 + I'm not a conversational wizard but I'll make sure that our conversation remains interesting. ✌
 + I'm not very rich (Ambani ki aulad type😂) but I can take you to a good restaurant or a good sensational movie.
 + I'm interested in kabaddi, cricket and football.
 But, you can get hold on TV remote 📺 and I can check scores on my phone.📱
 + We can plan to go on a unplanned destination on weekends. 🚣 It will be fun.
 Planning kills enthusiasm.
 + I believe that someday I'll be popular within my field of interests.
 So, you can see the glimpse of future conquerer in me. 😎